Cometgerms/MathModelingCompetitions2022-2023/README.md

 ## Achievements

-My achievements in these contests:
+Our achievements in these contests:
 - Received an 'M' award in the HiMCM.
 - Qualified for advancement in the IMMC China Region.
 - Awarded an 'F' prize in the IMMC Global competition.
 I also had the opportunity to present in Hong Kong for the final defense round.